30 ways to support your neighbors this holiday season

 Become a foster grandparent

 Foster grandparents provide critical support to young people in their communities.
-These volunteers can provide stability and care to children who have been neglected or abused, help with literacy efforts and one-on-one tutoring, lend an ear to adolescents and new parents, and help with care for children who have disabilities and premature infants.
+These volunteers can provide stability and care to children who have been neglected or abused, help with literacy efforts and one-on-one tutoring, lend an ear to adolescents and new parents, and help with care for children who have disabilities as well as premature infants.
 State governments and national organizations like AmeriCorps Seniors have local chapters that can pair senior citizens with people in their communities.

 Be a ray of light for locals requiring long-term care